prithuchauhan/CSE343-ML_CourseProject/README.md

 1. Report : Final report summarises the work done over the semester.
 2. RF_with_Gradio : Trains a Random Forest on the Jigsaw Toxic Comment Dataset and use it to create a user interface which inputs comment and gives its toxicity score.
 3. Jigsaw_DL : Trains a BiLSTM model on the Jigsaw dataset
 4. EDA and Preprocessing Twitter : Contains EDA and Preprocessing done on Twitter sentiment analysis dataset.
+Also contains all the baseline results on the six classical ML models and their confusion matrices.
 5. Eda_jigsaw : contains eda done on Jigsaw dataset
 6.